 Unusually high and low yields are adjusted (buffered) to stabilize and lessen the impact of extreme yields on your AFY.

 Plug-in values and underwritten yields are not buffered.

 When you apply or renew each year, you choose one coverage level for each crop.
 It determines your guaranteed production.
 There are different coverage levels depending on the type of coverage you choose.

 If an insured peril causes your actual yield to fall below your guaranteed production (GP), a production claim may be paid on the difference.

 GP per acre = AFY x your chosen coverage level

 Total GP = GP per acre x total number of acres you are growing

-The claim price is used to calculate any potential production claim.
+The claim price is used to calculate any potential claim under production loss coverage.